floyd871/prometheus_oracle_exporter/README.md

 # Oracle DB Exporter

-A [Prometheus](https://prometheus.io/) exporter for Oracle modeled after the MySQL exporter.
+A [Prometheus](https://prometheus.io/) exporter for Oracle.
+Insipred from (https://github.com/iamseth/oracledb_exporter).
 I'm a DBA , PRs welcomed.

 The following metrics are exposed currently.
 Support for RAC (databasename and instancename added via lables)